Magisk-Modules-Repo/active_edge_system_mod/README.md

 ### Requirements

 Android Oreo 8.1 or Android P

+Magisk module will always just support the last five security patch levels.
+Compatible versions for older patch levels can be flashed from [GitHub](https://github.com/Magisk-Modules-Repo/active_edge_system_mod/releases)

 ### Attention

 Ensure have a current TWRP backup ready.
-The module replaces the SystemUIGoogle.apk that could lead to a non booting device.
+The module replaces the GoogleSystemUIGoogle.apk that could lead to a non booting device.
 You can always also just run the MagiskUninstaller and flash Magisk again afterwards to get out of a bootloop.
 <br/>
 <br/>